Skip to content Skip to footer

 The opulent interiors of the Richardson-Bates House reflect the art and culture of the 19th century Victorian elite.
 90% of the family's original furnishings were included when the house was gifted to the Society in 1946.

-Digging History: A Closer Look at the 2022 Richardson-Bates Archaeological Field School
+Digging History: The 2022 Richardson-Bates Archaeological Field School

 April 1, 2023 08:00-November 30, 2023 17:00

-In the summer of 2022, Dr. Alanna Ossa enlisted a group of students to complete a field school at the Richardson-Bates House Museum to learn more about the eating and lifestyle habits of the museum's families.
+In the summer of 2022, Dr. Alanna Ossa enlisted a group of students to complete an archeological field school at the Richardson-Bates House Museum to learn more about the eating and lifestyle habits of the museum's families.

 Looking for a deeper dive?
 Browse our collections highlights.